concourse/rfcs/024-generalized-resources/proposal.md

 ### `info`: discover resource type implementation info

 Concourse will first invoke `./info` to discover the commands to run for each resource action.
+The path to this script is relative to the image's working directory, so that it isn't coupled to any particular operating system.
+By not hardcoding an absolute path we can run resource types on platforms which may not support the idea of a "chroot".

 ### Request